pyinstaller/pyinstaller/doc/usage.rst

-	Support for OpenDocument events is broken in |PyInstaller| 3.0 owing to code changes needed in the bootloader to support current versions of Mac OS X.
+	Support for OpenDocument events is broken in |PyInstaller| 3.0 owing to code changes needed in the bootloader to support current versions of macOS.
 	Do not attempt to use this feature until it has been fixed.
 	If this feature is important to you, follow and comment on the status of `PyInstaller Issue #1309`_.

-When a user double-clicks a document of a type your application supports, or when a user drags a document icon and drops it on your application's icon, Mac OS X launches your application and provides the name(s) of the opened document(s) in the form of an OpenDocument AppleEvent.
+When a user double-clicks a document of a type your application supports, or when a user drags a document icon and drops it on your application's icon, macOS launches your application and provides the name(s) of the opened document(s) in the form of an OpenDocument AppleEvent.
 This AppleEvent is received by the |bootloader|